Adora23/Geospatial-mapping/README.md

 # Geospatial-mapping
-Geospatial visualization of a list of some of the biggest football stadiums in Wales.
-This was achieves using Geopy
+Geospatial visualization of a list of some of the biggest football stadiums in Wales, it was achieved using Geopy and some other libraries.